Efury1/Efury1/README.md

 - 🌱 I'm currently learning a Text-Based Adventure.
 - 💼 I work at OneModel.
-- 🤝 I'm open to collaboration and looking for new opportunities.
+- 🤝 I'm open to collaboration on projects.

 ## My Interests